ninon-io/ninon-io.github.io/_pages/home.md

 # Introduction

-I am a PhD student, currently exploring the realm of deep learning applied to music at [IRCAM](http://www.ircam.fr).
-My work centers around the intersections of technology and music within the [ACIDS research group](http://acids.ircam.fr) of the [Analysis Synthesis Team]([https://www.stms-lab.fr/team/representations-musicales/](http://anasynth.ircam.fr/home/english)).
+I am a PhD student and Research Engineer deeply engaged in advancing the field of deep learning within music.
+My academic research is conducted at [IRCAM](http://www.ircam.fr) where I am part of the [ACIDS research group](http://acids.ircam.fr) under the [Analysis Synthesis Team](http://anasynth.ircam.fr/home/english).
+Learn more about my work [here](https://ninon-io.github.io/research).

-In addition to my research, I contribute to education by teaching [Ableton](https://ninon-io.github.io/teaching/ableton) and [Pure Data](https://ninon-io.github.io/teaching/puredata/) for the [ATIAM](http://atiam.ircam.fr) Master.
-You can listen to the results of their final projects [here](https://soundcloud.com/atiam-ircam/sets) !
+Alongside my research, I teach courses on [Ableton](https://ninon-io.github.io/teaching/ableton) and [Pure Data](https://ninon-io.github.io/teaching/puredata/) for the [ATIAM](http://atiam.ircam.fr) Master's program.
+You can explore some of the innovative projects by my students on [SoundCloud](https://soundcloud.com/atiam-ircam/sets).

+Additionally, I have taken on the role of Research Engineer at [Native Instruments](https://www.native-instruments.com/en/) within the Audio Research Team, focusing on applying deep learning techniques to develop cutting-edge music technology solutions.

 ## Research Focus